FTZ Basics and Benefits

 “Warehouse fees in West and East Coast port FTZ zones can be as much as 70 percent higher than in the Midwest,” says McMullen.
 “Companies can reach the rest of the country from Nebraska in two to three days, at a low distribution cost, with economical warehouse fees.”

 Pitfalls and Challenges

 The challenges associated with using an FTZ depend on its type.
-Overall, documentation and compliance with CBP rules and regulations are critical.
+Overall, documentation and compliance with CBP rules and regulations surrounding customs clearance are critical.
 For companies that are operating their own FTZ, making sure inventories check and balance is important.

 Since 1986, CBP has conducted oversight of FTZ operations on an audit-inspection basis known as Compliance Reviews.
 These reviews assure compliance through audits and spot checks under a surety bond, rather than through on-site supervision by CBP personnel.

 For FTZ operators, software compliance is another challenge.
 Operators need to implement software that interacts directly with CBP technology systems, and timely compliance has been difficult for some.

 Meanwhile, companies that utilize public FTZs can face challenges associated with sharing FTZ space and resources.
 “It’s easy to optimize processes when you are running a facility for one customer,” says German Rico, general manager of East Kelly Railport at Port San Antonio.
 “But it’s much harder to run several customers, with different requirements, through the same facility.”